 The RV choice is always based on what kind of travels a person plans to do and how one wishes to live while traveling.
 Read on to find out what we got, and why and how we plan to travel.

-Disclosure – This post contains affiliate links.
+Disclosure – This post contains affiliate links that generate a commission at no additional cost to you.

 Best RV for Retirement Travels – for Us